Prohibited Negotiations Criminal Lawyers

 Typical Scenarios

 The typical scenarios are recurrent in forensic practice.
 The councilor or mayor who votes or intervenes in urban reclassification affecting their own or close family property.
 The general director who participates in the contracting committee of an award where the bidder is a linked company.
 The internal auditor who supervises files in which their spouse has interest.
 The municipal secretary who favorably reports licenses related to own companies.
 The obligation to abstain regulated in Art.
 23 of Act 40/2015 on the Legal Regime of the Public Sector and Art.
-76 of the Local Government Act for local corporations is the cornerstone: intentional or grossly negligent non-compliance activates the criminal type and may also determine nullity of the administrative act with compensatory effects for affected third parties.
+76 of the Local Government Act for local corporations is the cornerstone: intentional non-compliance, combined with using the office to secure a share in the business, activates the criminal type — which has no negligent form — and may also determine nullity of the administrative act with compensatory effects for affected third parties.

 Defence Strategy